 evaluation hierarchy (four levels of evaluation model)

 A test or other measuring device used to determine achievement (go and no-go) or the relative standing of an individual or group or a test objective (i.e., attitude, behavior, performance objective, and other attributes).
 Evaluation instruments include tests, rating forms, inventories, and standard interviews.
 See Testing Instruments in Instructional Design.

-The fifth of Instructional System Design phases (ADDIE).
+The fifth phase of Instructional System Design (ADDIE).
 The purpose of this phase is determine the value or worth of the instructional program.
 This phase is actually conducted during and between all the other phases.

 A method for developing training programs.
 It includes both deterministic and incremental systems, in contrast to the systems approach, which is entirely deterministic.
 This means that in an evolutionary approach, tentative or short term goals may be specified.
 This approach is particularly appropriate for situations where there is limited past experience from which to draw guidance.
+Similar to iterations.

 A learning activity having a behavioral based hierarchy that allows the student to experience and practice job related tasks and functions during a training session.
 See Kolb's Learning Styles and Experiential Learning Model.

 A sub-level of the comprehension level of learning in which students develop sufficient understanding to estimate trends or predict outcomes based upon the subject matter under study.